GregWells/3402FinalProject/README.md

   * **Solution method:** The approach in this repository leverages reinforcement learning (RL) to determine an efficient path to complete the orders.
 The problem was identified as fitting an **infinite-horizon, discounted return** equation:<br >
   ![](images/infiniteHorizonDiscountedReturn2.PNG)

-This can be read as simply: The total reward = the sum of the reward for each time step times the discount factor.<br>
+This can be read as simply: The total reward equals the sum of the reward for each time step multiplied by the discount factor.<br>
 <br/>
 The &gamma;<sup>t</sup> factor in this equation is the discount factor.
 If &gamma;<sup>t</sup> is equal to zero, future rewards have no value, if &gamma;<sup>t</sup> is 1 then future rewards have no discount applied.
 Typical &gamma;<sup>t</sup> factors are .9-.99.
 This scenario aligns well with model-free deep RL algorithms.
 I compared the performance of 2 different RL algorithms, Proximal Policy Optimization (PPO) and Trust Region Policy Optimization (TRPO).